 13. Hand Maiden Hairdo

-This is contemporary country-inspired hairdo speaks romance and elegance in all its glory.
+This is contemporary country-inspired hairdo that speaks romance and elegance in all its glory.
 Go for a regular half up half down ponytail hairdo.
 From the ponytail part, proceed to make a pull-through braid.
 The hairdo brings a classic look no matter how you want to style it.

 14. Loose Braid